2018 TENNESSEE TOW SHOW

-Panelists include Angela Barnett, Justin Cruse and Dennis Richards, Tennessee Highway Patrol and Tennessee DOT
+Panelists include Angela Barnett, Justin Cruse, Mike James and Dennis Richards, Tennessee Highway Patrol and Tennessee DOT

 Despite the enactment of Move Over/Slow Down laws in almost every state in the U.S., roadside accidents involving tow truck operators continue to occur at an alarming rate.
 Move Over laws alone are simply not enough to protect drivers working roadside.
 What else can and should be done to ensure that tow operators working roadside are safe from oncoming traffic?
 Come and hear a number of innovative and cost-effective ideas from a panel of experienced tow operators and industry safety experts.
 Attending this session could save your life or that of one of your drivers!!

 Session 1: How to Host Driver Safety Meetings